Sayzx/JavaPoliceMDT/README.md

 ### Infraction Management

-1. **Add Infraction on citizen**: Add a new infraction to a citizen's record.
+1. **Add Infraction on Citizen**: Add a new infraction to a citizen's record.
 2. **View All Infractions**: View details of all infractions.
 3. **View Infractions by Citizen ID**: View details of infractions by citizen ID.